 Hesse-Biber, S.N. and Leavy, P. (2006) The Practice of Qualitative Research, London: Sage.

 Abbott, A. (2003).
 Methods of Discovery: Heuristics for the Social Sciences.
 New York: W.W.
 Norton.

-On successfully completing the course students will be able to:
+The intended subject specific learning outcomes are as follows.
+On successfully completing the module students will be able to

 1. Critically judge and evaluate the validity of qualitative research evidence.

 2. Identify a range of different qualitative research strategies and methods, and their respective advantages and disadvantages, as well as their philosophical underpinnings.